Boburtin/Snake_win32_practice/README.md

 ## Building

-The build uses (MSYS2/UCRT64) gcc 15.2.0 and GNU Make
+The build uses (MSYS2/UCRT64) gcc 15.2.0 and GNU Make (included in MSYS2 toolchain)

 The binary is output to `bin/snake_win32`.